hushell/pmf_cvpr22/README.md

 ```
 pip install -r requirements.txt
 ```
+The code was tested with Python 3.8.1 and Pytorch >= 1.7.0.

 ## Datasets
 We provide dataset classes and DDP dataloaders for CIFAR-FS, Mini-ImageNet and Meta-Dataset,